 With this in mind I thought I’d give his invitation to a free trial a go.
 What harm could it do?

 Once I clicked on his link I was immediately taken to a pricing plan page.
 The shortest price plan was for 3 months.
 Most VPNs offer 1 month plans upwards rather than starting at 3.

-I must admit that I found the online chat representative was very polite, so no experience of rude customer service for me.
+The online chat representative was very polite, so there was no experience of rude customer service for me.

 At this point, the registration kept defaulting my address country details to China, since that is where I was browsing from.
 It also insisted upon a telephone number.